Asian stocks slump, dollar shines as inflation fears flare - Up News Info

 Article content

-TOKYO — Inflation fears pressured Asian stocks and buoyed the dollar on Thursday after data overnight showed U.S. consumer prices surged at the fastest pace since 1990 last month, boosting the case for faster Federal Reserve policy tightening.
+TOKYO — Inflation fears pressured Asian stocks and buoyed the dollar at an almost 16-month high on Thursday after U.S. consumer prices surged at the fastest pace since 1990, boosting the case for faster Federal Reserve policy tightening.

-Nominal U.S. Treasury yields shot higher, with that on the benchmark 10-year note leaping by the most since February, while real yields, which take inflation into account, dipped to record lows.
+However, the region’s biggest markets in mainland China and Japan bucked the trend, supported respectively by easing worries about troubled property developer Evergrande and a weaker yen, which helps Japanese exporters.

-Gold jumped to a five-month high and bitcoin hit a record as investors sought inflation hedges.
+Regional bond yields tracked a surge in U.S. Treasury yields overnight, when the U.S. benchmark 10-year yield leapt by the most since February.
+At the same time, U.S. real yields, which take inflation into account, dipped to record lows.

 Advertisement